Common Name: bear's breeches

 Acanthus mollis, commonly known as bear’s breeches, is a clump-forming perennial that is grown as much for its attractive foliage as for its architecturally bold flower spikes.
 It is native to the Mediterranean region.
 Creamy white (sometimes pink) snapdragon-like flowers, each hooded and subtended by spiny reddish-purple bracts, bloom in late spring to midsummer in vertical rows on substantial flower spikes that rise well above the foliage mound to 3-5’ tall.
 Deeply lobed, soft-spiny, glossy, dark green leaves (to 2’ long) form a mound of basal foliage.
 Foliage is mostly evergreen in warm winter climates, but plants lose their leaves when winter temperatures dip below 20 degrees F.

 Genus name comes from the Greek word akantha meaning spine in reference to the toothed edges on leaves in some species.
-There appears to be no scholarly agreement among authorities on the origin and meaning of the term bear’s breeches.

 Specific epithet means with soft hairs.